harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 > I think it's worth reflecting for a second on the ways in which the work of the government, when done best, is transparent.
 And that's another way of saying it is accessible to all. … That is half of the reason that libraries exist: preservation and access, right?
 And so [between the government and libraries] there's a very natural connection and shared mission in terms of the public good.

 **Public Data Project:**\
 For sure.
-Our conversation has sort of naturally shifted from questions around basic preservation to access.
+Our conversation has naturally shifted from questions around basic preservation to access.
 I think it's worth reflecting for a second on the ways in which the work of the government, when done best, is transparent.
 And that's another way of saying it is accessible to all.
 And that is the goal.
 That is half of the reason that libraries exist: preservation and access, right?
 And so there's a very natural connection and shared mission in terms of the public good.
 So, yeah, that just all makes a lot of sense to me.

 I would be remiss were I not to bring up metadata because we always want to talk about metadata.
 All roads lead to metadata.
 You note in your report that inaccurate metadata is a major issue, and the misclassification of datasets, and also misleading and rotting URLs, the kind of maintenance work that librarians are quite familiar with.